mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ## Automatic parents and children selection

-By default, selecting a parent row will not select its children.
+By default, selecting a parent row does not select its children.
 You can override this behavior by using the `rowSelectionPropagation` prop.

 Here's how it's structured: